Interview with Ruta Popika

 Description

 Ruta Popika was born near the river Nemunas, in what was Lithuania before the war.
 She remembers her family being forced to move eastwards and westwards from Lithuania according to the changing tides of war.
-Remembers the occupation of the Baltic States by the Russians.
-Mentions various episodes of her life as a refugee: German women baking bread and handing it out to the refugees fleeing from the Russians; the hanging of Jews; Russian soldiers raping women and being spared because she was Lithuanian.
-Tells of her 16-year-old brother being taken into the army by the Germans.
-Tells of American soldiers raping women and being spared because she spoke English.
+She remembers the occupation of the Baltic States by the Russians and describes various episodes of her life as a refugee: German women baking bread and handing it out to the refugees fleeing from the Russians; the hanging of Jews; Russian soldiers raping women and her being spared because she was Lithuanian.
+Ruta tells of her 16-year-old brother being taken into the army by the Germans.
+She also tells of American soldiers raping women and, again, being spared because she spoke English.
 She spent many years in a German transit camp and then moved to Hamburg, where she attended a Lithuanian grammar school.
 Her parents spent the rest of their lives in German transit camps.
-Explains how she never had a settled life before she moved to England for work in 1947.
+Ruta explains how she never had a settled life before she moved to England for work in 1947.

 Creator